The Bankrate promise

 You want to make a large purchase and pay it off over 12 months

-The Citi Diamond Preferred also comes with a 0 percent intro APR offer on purchases for 12 months (followed by a variable APR of 15.99 percent to 26.74 percent), so it can be useful if you want to buy something expensive and pay it down slowly over the first year.
+The Citi Diamond Preferred also comes with a 0 percent intro APR offer on purchases for 12 months from account opening (followed by a variable APR of 18.24 percent to 28.99 percent), so it can be useful if you want to buy something expensive and pay it down slowly over the first year.

 You could use the card to buy new furniture or even electronics like a new computer or gaming system.
 You could also use the card to pay for holiday spending and then pay down your balance over 12 months, interest-free.